SeaGL/seagl.github.io/health_and_safety_policy.md

 ## Testing

-We _expect_ attendees to have completed a COVID-19 PCR test within 72 hours or a rapid antigen test within 3 hours before attending the event.
+We _expect_ attendees to have completed a COVID-19 PCR test within 72 hours or a rapid antigen test within three (3) hours before attending the event.

-We _encourage_ attendees to test daily during the event, during travel days to or from Seattle, and on the 5th day following the conclusion of the event to account for an incubation period.
+We _encourage_ attendees to test daily during the event, during travel days to or from Seattle, and on the fifth (5th) day following the conclusion of the event to account for an incubation period.

 We _strive_ to offer COVID-19 rapid antigen tests for those with financial need, including financial aid recipients.